monetha/verifiable-data-layer/README.md

   - Such a Facts Provider will also have their Passport linked to the registry.
 - Unknown/Anonymous:
   - Anybody can provide additional information about the Passport Owner.
-- All data inputs (stored via reputation layer) are signed by Facts Providers (anonymous or known)
+- All data inputs (stored via the Reputation layer) are signed by Facts Providers (anonymous or known).
 - _Source:_ https://gitlab.com/monetha/reputation-contracts#fact-provider-registry